Official0xygen/UE4.27Demo/README.md

 # UE4.27Demo
+NOTE: You must download the Official0xygen plugin from the Unreal Engine Marketplace for this sample project to work.

 This is a demo project for UE 4.27 Win64 containing everything you need to test the functionality of the Official0xygen Unreal Engine to MetaMask NFT integration plugin.

 1. Download from Github as a zip file, and unzip